sam-grant/EventNtuple/doc/branches.md

 | trkmcsim |  Vector-of-vector branch |   information about SimParticles in genealogy| [see SimInfo.hh](../inc/SimInfo.hh)
 ## CRV Branches

-These branches contain a vector where each element is a CRV hit that happened during the event The branch is empty if there are no CRV hit during the event
+These branches contain a vector where each element is a CRV hit that happened during the event.
+The branch is empty if there are no CRV hit during the event.

 | branch | structure | explanation | leaf information |
 |--------|-----------|-------------|------------------|